hiroyuki-sato/maxima/share/contrib/sarag/readme.txt

        SOME ALGORITHMS IN REAL ALGEBRAIC GEOMETRY

-                    BETA Version 0.4
+                    BETA Version 0.3

 ---------------------------------------------------------------
 developed by Fabrizio Caruso

-under the scientific guidance of Marie-Francoise Roy
+under the scientific guidance of Marie-Françoise Roy

 at the University of Rennes 1, France